Discretion During A Personal Injury Trial

 The trial process for a personal injury lawsuit can take a long time, and be a stressful process for the plaintiff.

 However, it's important to be mindful of your behavior, who you talk to about the trial, and what you say.
+This is one factor contributing to the complexity of a personal injury lawsuit.

 In today's connected world, people often use social media such as facebook and twitter to keep in touch with relatives and friends, but it's worth pointing out that often third parties can see what you post online—including the defendant's lawyers.
 Taken out of context, saying the wrong thing, or revealing too much about the trial proceedings could be damaging to your case.